glwagner/glwagner.github.io/_pages/about.md

 run, climb, ski, and explore the landscapes of Earth.

-**Long ago**, I spent most of my childhood in a [suburb outside Boston, Massachusetts][wellesley].
+**Long ago**, I spent most of my childhood in a [suburb outside Boston][wellesley].
-Sometime later, I studied Aerospace Engineering and worked on on combustion in porous media, space propulsion, and wind energy in Ann Arbor, Michigan, before moving to San Diego to pursue a PhD in 2010.
+Sometime later, I studied Aerospace Engineering and worked on on combustion in porous media, space propulsion, and wind energy in Ann Arbor before moving to San Diego to pursue a PhD in 2010.
-I worked with [Eric Lauga] on locomotion, with [Bill Young] on nonlinear waves and with both on microorganism mixing.
+I worked with [Eric Lauga] on locomotion, with [Bill Young] on nonlinear waves, and with both on microorganism mixing.
 I received a PhD from UCSD in May of 2016 for a [dissertation] titled